BritishGeologicalSurvey/etlhelper/docs/connecting_to_databases.rst

 =======================

-ETLHelper functions take `DB API 2.0 Connection <https://peps.python.org/pep-0249/#connection-objects>`_ objects as an argument.
+ETL Helper functions take `DB API 2.0 Connection <https://peps.python.org/pep-0249/#connection-objects>`_ objects as an argument.

 Users are free to create their own connections directly or to supply them from connection pools.

-Alternatively, ETLHelper's :func:`DbParams <etlhelper.DbParams>` class can be used.
+Alternatively, ETL Helper's :func:`DbParams <etlhelper.DbParams>` class can be used.

 DbParams
 ^^^^^^^^